 When the link is down then no LEDs light on the LAN socket.

-When the link is up the LINK LED lights and speed LED lights 100M link or is off for a 10M link.
+The link LED lights orange for a 10M link and green for a 100M link.

-The activity LED blinks when there is network activity either from the M5223X or received by the M5223X for its MAC address or the broadcast address.
+The yellow activity LED blinks when there is network activity either from the NE64 or received by the NE64 for its MAC address or the broadcast address.